SwiftLaTeX/SwiftLaTeX/README.md

 This software consists of three main components.
 1. HTML and Javascript files under ide directory.
 (The python files are used as a simple webserver and OAuth for Google and Dropbox integration.)
 2. TeX engine under engine directory.
-3. Texlive File Server used to dynamically serve LaTeX packages. (https://github.com/SwiftLaTeX/TeXLiveFileServer)
+3. Texlive File Server used to dynamically serve LaTeX packages under texlive directory.
 4. Optionally, a collaborative editing server (https://github.com/SwiftLaTeX/collaborative-editing) built on top of sharedb.
 Note that collaborative editing only works with Google integration now, which is still at alpha stage.